 Economic & Social Research Council (ESRC) Studentships

 Lancaster University forms part of the ESRC's North West Social Science Doctoral Training Partnership (NWSSDTP).
-Each year over 60 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool, Manchester, or Keele.
+Each year at least 65 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool, Manchester, or Keele.